IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/README.md

 **Requirements**

-- [ ] HPC cluster with job scheduler (here: NLHPC/SLURM), or a Linux server with ≥300 GB RAM (recommended for metaSPAdes), a multi-core CPU (24 CPU) and at least 300 GB of hard drive space to store the databases
+- [ ] HPC cluster with job scheduler (here: NLHPC/SLURM), or a Linux server with ≥300 GB RAM (recommended for metaSPAdes), a multi-core CPU and at least 300 GB of hard drive space to store the databases.
 - [ ] Miniconda/Anaconda, with a **separate conda environment per tool** to avoid dependency conflicts
 - [ ] A reference database directory (`db/`) containing:
   - human reference genome **hg38** (KneadData)